 This post is also available in: Español (Spanish)

-The Eucalyptus Deglupta (Mindanao Gum) ranks among the world’s tallest trees, as it reaches heights of over 200 feet.
+The Eucalyptus Deglupta (Mindanao Gum, also known as Rainbow Eucalyptus) ranks among the world’s tallest trees, as it reaches heights of over 200 feet.
 Even in cultivation, it can reach over 100 feet.
 And Mindanao Gum, its common name derives from the large southern island in the Philippines where it is native.

 Furthermore, it has an irregular to columnar open crown, with a small number of branches.
 Additionally, the bark is the most striking feature of the tree, purple, orange or maroon; with a bright green underbark exposed as patches of old bark fall away.
 And, leaves are opposite, smooth, ovate in shape, pale green in color, measure up to 6 inches long, and contain an aromatic oil, obvious when the leaf is crushed.